azselim/azselim/README.md

 ## Hey! <img src="https://raw.githubusercontent.com/azselim/azselim/refs/heads/main/wave.gif" width="30"> I'm Adam,

 A full-stack developer & a (former) computer science student at the University of Waterloo.
-I love entrepreneurship and learning about using AI to reform service industries, especially in the accessibility space.
+I love entrepreneurship and learning about using AI to reform data-driven industries.
 Some fun facts about me:
 - I'm working on the next industry standard for product insights and market research
 - I ran the largest hackathon in Canada
 - I like to play guitar and learn languages